Phytochemical: History of uses

-Without specific knowledge of their cellular actions or mechanisms, phytochemicals can be toxic or used in traditional medicine.
-For example, salicin, having anti-inflammatory and pain-relieving properties, was originally extracted from the bark of the white willow tree and later synthetically produced to become the common, over-the-counter drug, aspirin.
+Without specific knowledge of their cellular actions or mechanisms, phytochemicals are used in traditional medicine (although some may be toxic).
+For example, salicin, having anti-inflammatory and pain-relieving properties, was originally extracted from the bark of the white willow tree that was prescribed in folk medicine.
+Later, it was synthetically produced to become the common, over-the-counter drug, aspirin.

 The tropane alkaloids of Atropa belladonna were used as poisons, and early humans made poisonous arrows from the plant.
 Other uses include perfumes, such as the sesquiterpene santolols, from sandalwood.

-The English yew tree was long known to be extremely and immediately toxic to animals that grazed on its leaves or children who ate its berries; however, in 1971, paclitaxel was isolated from it, subsequently becoming a cancer drug.
+The English yew tree was long known to be extremely and immediately toxic to animals that grazed on its leaves or to children who ate its berries; however, in 1971, paclitaxel was isolated from it, subsequently becoming a cancer drug.

 Functions

 The biological activities for most phytochemicals are unknown or poorly understood, in isolation or as part of foods.
 Phytochemicals with established roles in the body are classified as essential nutrients.

-The phytochemical category includes compounds recognized as essential nutrients, which are naturally contained in plants and are required for normal physiological functions, so must be obtained from the diet in humans.
+The phytochemical category includes compounds recognized as essential nutrients that are naturally contained in plants and are required for normal physiological functions, so must be obtained from the diet in humans.

-Some phytochemicals are known phytotoxins that are toxic to humans; for example aristolochic acid is carcinogenic at low doses.
+Some phytochemicals are known phytotoxins that are toxic to humans; for example, aristolochic acid is carcinogenic at low doses.

 Some phytochemicals are antinutrients that interfere with the absorption of nutrients.
 Others, such as some polyphenols and flavonoids, may be pro-oxidants in high ingested amounts.
 Non-digestible dietary fibers from plant foods, often considered as a phytochemical, are generally regarded as a nutrient group having approved health claims for reducing the risk of some types of cancer and coronary heart disease.

-Phytochemical dietary supplements are neither recommended by health authorities for improving health nor are they approved by regulatory agencies for health claims on product labels.
+Phytochemical dietary supplements are neither recommended by health authorities for improving health, nor are they approved by regulatory agencies for health claims on product labels.

 Consumer and industry guidance

 While health authorities encourage consumers to eat diets rich in fruit, vegetables, whole grains, legumes, and nuts to improve and maintain health, evidence that such effects result from specific, non-nutrient phytochemicals is limited or absent.
 For example, systematic reviews and/or meta-analyses indicate weak or no evidence for phytochemicals from plant food consumption having an effect on breast, lung, or bladder cancers.
-Further, in the United States, regulations exist to limit the language on product labels for how plant food consumption may affect cancers, excluding mention of any phytochemical except for those with established health benefits against cancer, such as dietary fiber, vitamin A, and vitamin C.
+Further, in the United States, regulations exist to limit the language on product labels for how plant food consumption may affect cancers, excluding mention of any phytochemical or nutrient except for those with established health benefits against cancer, such as dietary fiber, vitamin A, and vitamin C.

-Phytochemicals, such as polyphenols, have been specifically discouraged from food labeling in Europe and the United States because there is no evidence for a cause-and-effect relationship between dietary polyphenols and inhibition or prevention of any disease.
+Phytochemicals, such as polyphenols, have been specifically discouraged from food labeling in Europe and the United States because there is no scientifically proven evidence for a cause-and-effect relationship between dietary polyphenols and inhibition or prevention of any disease.

-Among carotenoids such as the tomato phytochemical, lycopene, the US Food and Drug Administration found insufficient evidence for its effects on any of several cancer types, resulting in limited language for how products containing lycopene can be described on labels.
+Among carotenoids such as the tomato phytochemical, lycopene, the U.S. Food and Drug Administration found insufficient evidence for its effects on any of several cancer types, resulting in limited language for how products containing lycopene may be described on labels.